jorgehcorrea/fabri2020/docs/assignments/week12.md

 - The Brand is Chemical US

 - The material specifically is Polyurethane Metallic 461 Super zinc, we tried with other materials with less success.
-There was also this cool perforated mateiral, but it became counterproductive.
+There was also this cool perforated material, but it became counterproductive.

 ![](../images/ta-w12-1 (0).JPG)

 Recommendations for use: 293 F, 15s .
 Be careful as the material is thin.
 The wax paper in my case was also sort of sticking, so I used double Wax Paper, wax side out.
-#### Impacient Attempt
+#### Impatient Attempt
 ![](../images/ta-w12-1 (0.1).JPG)
 ![](../images/ta-w12-1 (0.2).JPG)
 The first trial, I left the material too in the iron and I later was not able to pull out.